๐ŸŒฐ Ohio Eviction Notice Laws

 Delivery to Adult at Residence

 If the tenant is not available, leave the notice with another adult residing at the premises.
-Document the name of the person who received it and the date and time of delivery.
+Document the name, date, and time of delivery.

 3